Geoscience Data Modernisation Project

 The online portal provides a single point of access to all of GSQ’s open file geoscience data for the first time.

-The new portal replaces the QDEX Data system, which will shut down on 28 August 2020.
+The new portal replaces the QDEX Data system.

 - Single search tool for all geoscience data